 Export and import businesses are perhaps the basis of globalization in the contemporary world.
 These are a way to take your business global and target more consumers.
 Go back to the past, and you can see that international trade is not new.
 Think of Vasco Da Gama, the Portuguese explorer who came to India to explore trade opportunities.
-Think of the Silk Route, the age-old network of trade routes connecting the East with the West for trade.
+The Silk Route, the age-old network of trade routes connecting the East with the West for trade.
 Think even before that when primeval man used to trade with shells and barter goods with tribes from distant regions.

-The simplest definition of export or import trade is that it is the process in which one country having an adequate supply of a commodity or product sells it to another which has demand for it.
+The simplest definition of export or import trade is that it is the process in which one country has an adequate supply of a commodity or product sells it to another which has demand for it.
 In the modern world where technology empowers trade, export and import businesses have become more rewarding.
 However, there is always a risk of losing your cargo when in transit.
 That’s why you need marine cargo insurance when exporting or importing goods as a part of your business.

 Marine cargo insurance covers losses or damages to goods transported, especially through ships, to distant destinations.
 It acts as a security for goods in transit.
 Since business shipments are considerably high in value, any damage to goods can have a significant impact on your business.
 Along with knowing what a marine cargo insurance policy covers, it is crucial to understand what it doesn’t.
 Policy exclusions are one aspect that many people forget to consider while buying a marine insurance policy.